harness/developer-hub/docs/platform/delegates/install-delegates/delegate-upgrades-and-expiration.md

 ## Delegate expiration policy

 Delegates expire after 6 months (24 weeks) from the release of the delegate image on Docker Hub.
 Delegates do not stop working after expiration.
-They are backward-compatible but may face issues if the backend has moved too far ahead and the delegate is no longer forward-compatible.
+Because delegates are only backward-compatible, they might have issues if the backend has moved too far ahead.
+Harness recommends that you upgrade your delegates before they expire.
 For more information about delegate releases, go to the [Delegate release notes](/release-notes/delegate).

 :::info important
 If you do not have automatic upgrade enabled, Harness recommends upgrading the delegate at least once per quarter.
-You must update the delegate every six months.
+You must update the delegate every 6 months.
 :::

 ### Determine when your delegate expires